 The largest share of outstanding long term loans, carrying 3-6 months floating interest rates are directly related to aircraft financing and denominated in USD.
 That is a consequence of the fact that the most liquid market for commercial aircraft denominates prices in USD.
 The Group follows a policy of hedging 40-80% of interest rate exposure.
-Swap contracts are mainly used to exchange floating rates for fixed up to 5 years ahead, which currently amounts to USD 107 million and carry on average 4% interest rates.
-In recent years the contracts have proved favourable as the floating rates have exceeded the fixed rates, however this year there has been a turnaround with rates falling sharply below 2%.
+Swap contracts are mainly used to exchange floating rates for fixed up to 5 years ahead, which currently amounting to USD 107 million and carry on average 4% interest rates.
+In recent years the contracts have proved favourable as the floating rates have exceeded the fixed rates.